There are two often misunderstood and confusing terms; Bounce and Exit Rate.

 Exit Rate Definition

-Exit rate happens when a user visits another website after visiting one or any number of pages on your site.
+Exit rate happens when a user visits another website after visiting a single page or any number of pages on your site.

 Exit rate = (Total number of exits / Total number of sessions) * 100%

 Exits: Total pageviews for a page that was counted last during that session.